Puchaczov/Musoq/README.md

 ## 💡 Motivation

-Developed out of a need for a versatile tool that could query various data sources with SQL syntax, Musoq aims to minimize the effort and time required for data querying and analysis.
+I hate loops.
+Developed out of a need for a versatile tool that could query various data sources with SQL syntax, without those horrible loops, Musoq aims to minimize the effort and time required for data querying and analysis.

 ## 📄 License